Sorbs

+In the Early Middle Ages, the Sorbs formed their own principality, which later shortly became part of the early West Slavic Samo's Empire and Great Moravia, as were ultimately conquered by the East Francia (Sorbian March) and Holy Roman Empire (Saxon Eastern March, Margravate of Meissen, March of Lusatia).
+From the High Middle Ages, they were ruled at various times by the closely related Poles and Czechs, as well as the more distant Germans and Hungarians.
 Due to a gradual and increasing assimilation between the 17th and 20th centuries, virtually all Sorbs also spoke German by the early 20th century.
 In the newly created German nation state of the late 19th and early 20th centuries, policies were implemented in an effort to Germanize the Sorbs.
 These policies reached their climax under the Nazi regime, who denied the existence of the Sorbs as a distinct Slavic people by referring to them as "Sorbian-speaking Germans".
 The community is divided religiously between Roman Catholicism (the majority) and Lutheranism.
-The former Minister President of Saxony, Stanislaw Tillich, is of Sorbian origin.
+The former Minister President of Saxony Stanislaw Tillich is of Sorbian origin.

 Etymology

 The ethnonym "Sorbs" (Serbja, Serby) derives from the medieval ethnic groups called "Sorbs" (Surbi, Sorabi).
 The original ethnonym, Srbi, was retained by the Sorbs and Serbs in the Balkans.
 By the 6th century, Slavs occupied the area west of the Oder formerly inhabited by Germanic peoples.
 The Sorbs are first mentioned in the 6th or 7th century.
 In their languages, the other Slavs call them the "Lusatian Serbs", and the Sorbs call the Serbs "the south Sorbs".
 The name "Lusatia" was originally applied only to Lower Lusatia.
 It is generally considered that their ethnonym *Sŕbъ (plur. *Sŕby) originates from Proto-Slavic with an appellative meaning of a "family kinship" and "alliance", however others argue a derivation from Iranian-Sarmatian.